YcheLanguageStudio/PythonStudy/course_materials/project_ibe/report/on_the_risks_of_IBE/ReadMe.md

 to-end security and gateway-based systems, where the sender must trust the recipient’s domain administrators to properly handle encrypted messages [3], [7].

+**Conclusion**
 Thus, we conclude that, to solve the key distribution problem for secure email, IBE requires us to accept stronger trust assumptions, when compared with RSA-based PKIs.
-The IBE PKG is a fully-trusted entity which must remain online in practice to support the use of short-lived keys for revocation.
-Unlike an offline CA, the PKG can decrypt allmessages destined for recipients in the domain, providing a weaker form of end-to-end security than traditional RSA-based PKIs.
+The IBE PKG is a **fully-trusted entity** which must remain online in practice to support the use of short-lived keys for revocation.
+Unlike an offline CA, the PKG can decrypt all messages destined for recipients in the domain, providing a weaker form of end-to-end security than traditional RSA-based PKIs.

-**Advantages**
+###Advantages

 We identify three unique benefits of IBE that are not provided by today’s RSA based secure email systems such as S/MIME.